arnorhs/weaki/README.md

 - being able to overwrite anything with a config, including where everything is located etc
 - Colored console output
+- Echoing out the served address (Possibly also opening?)
+- Watching for file changes

 ### License